slbelden/apt-get-bash-toys/README.md

 ## Support

-hasslefree installation on x86_64 systems running:
+hassle-free installation on x86_64 systems running:

 * Ubuntu 18.04 - 20.04
   * WSL v1 - v2 with the above